Pardubice: Sights

+City fortifications

-The landmark and symbol of Pardubice is the Green Gate as a remnant of the city's fortifications.
+Among the main landmarks and symbols of Pardubice is the Green Gate, a remnant of the city's fortifications.
 It is a Renaissance gate with a façade decorated by a relief designed by Mikoláš Aleš, which depicts the Lords of Pardubice.
 Behind the gate is a 60 m tower that serves as a lookout tower.
 In its interior there is also an exposition with the history and legends of the city.

-Pardubice Castle was built at the end of the 13th century and rebuilt in the Renaissance style at the turn of the 15th and 16th centuries.
+Pardubice Castle was built at the end of the 13th century, and was rebuilt in the Renaissance style at the turn of the 15th and 16th centuries.
 Massive fortifications are preserved around the castle.
-Today the castle houses the Museum of East Bohemia in Pardubice and Gallery of East Bohemia in Pardubice.
+Today the castle houses the Museum of East Bohemia in Pardubice and the Gallery of East Bohemia in Pardubice.
+The castle has valuable architectural and artistic decorations of both interiors and exteriors, and is among the most valuable monuments in Pardubice, protected as one of five national cultural monuments in the city.